 How to Clean a Dog’s Ears

 When cleaning your dog’s ears, apply the ear cleaning solution directly into the ear canal and use a cotton pad or clean cloth to cleanse the ear.
 The external ear canal is L-shaped, so you can clean quite far down without damaging any structures, like the eardrum.
 If you picture a hockey stick, the eardrum is at the end of the stick that is used to hit a puck.

 Never use a cotton swab to clean your dog’s ears, as they can fall apart during use, which increases the chances of damaging the interior of the ear.
 Once the ear solution is in your dog’s ears, gently massage the base of the ears and allow the solution to clean and penetrate deeper.
 Shortly after being massaged, use a dry cotton pad or clean cloth to absorb the excess fluid.
 You can also use it to clean wax and debris from the pinnae or surface of the ear.

 Be Cautious About the Amount of Fluid You Use

 Be careful when applying the ear cleansing solution, as you want to be sure that you do not leave excess fluid behind.
-This fluid can predispose your dog to ear infections, as excess moisture combined with a lack of airflow is the perfect conditions for bacterial growth.
+This fluid can predispose your dog to ear infections, as excess moisture combined with a lack of airflow is the perfect condition for bacterial growth.